carbon-language/carbon-lang/docs/design/generics/details.md

 This restriction allows the Carbon compiler to know where to look for facts about a type.
 If `require i32 impls Equatable` could appear in any `interface` definition, that implies having to search all of them when considering what interfaces `i32` implements.
-This creates a coherence problem, since then the set of facts true for a type would depend on which interfaces have been imported.
+This would create a [coherence](terminology.md#coherence) problem, since then the set of facts true for a type would depend on which interfaces have been imported.

 When implementing an interface with an `require`...`impls` requirement, that requirement must be satisfied by an implementation in an imported library, an